moudabutactuallybob/Dawson-Jam-Time-Project/README.md

 ### **WINDOWS**
 1. Make sure to have GitBash installed on your machine
 2. Execute this follwing command: `git clone https://github.com/moudabutactuallybob/Dawson-Jam-Time-Project.git` in GitBash
-3. Change your directory to the game directory (execute this command: `cd Dawson-Jam-Time-Project/"Jam TIme Game"/src`)
+3. Change your directory to the game directory (execute this command: `cd Dawson-Jam-Time-Project/"Jam Time Game"/src`)
 4. Make sure you have JDK installed (this game requires the *Java* compiler) - Here's a link to download the latest version of Java Developer's Kit: [Scroll down and look for the correct version of JDK for your device](https://www.oracle.com/ca-en/java/technologies/downloads/#jdk24-linux)
 5. Compile the entire application with the command: `javac *.java` - ***Still on GitBash***
 6. Run the compiled `Main` java class with the command: `java Main` - ***GitBash still >.<***